Survivors scream as desperate rescuers work in Turkey, Syria

 In Adana, about 20 people, some in emergency rescue jackets, used power saws atop the concrete mountain of a collapsed building to carve out space that would let any survivors climb out or be rescued.
 Later, excavators joined the efforts as bright spotlights illuminated the wreckage.

-Four ministers held a news conference in Hatay late Monday explaining their action plans for the province.
-They said that because Hatay’s airport had been severely damaged, they had to fly into Adana nearly three hours away.
+At a news conference late Monday, four ministers said that because Hatay’s airport had been severely damaged, they had to fly into Adana nearly three hours away.

 In Syria, a man held a dead girl in his arms beside a two-story collapsed concrete building as he walked away from the debris.
 He and a woman set the girl on the floor under covering to protect her from the rain, wrapping her in a large blanket and looking back to the building, overwhelmed.